The Problem With Your Duck Feet

 Why Do My Feet Turn Out?

-Like many postural problems, flat out-turned feet can be split in to two main categories.
+Like many postural problems, flat out-turned feet can be split into two main categories.

 It could be something you were born with, otherwise known as a congenital abnormality.
 Or it could be Acquired, something that has developed possibly due to; injury, disease or behaviour.

-It is likely something you have acquired over years as in Australia (at least) early screening will normally show up and congenital abnormalities.
+It is likely something you have acquired over the years as in Australia (at least) early screening will normally show up and congenital abnormalities.

 Rolling your ankle is a pretty common way of decreasing the messages coming from your foot to your brain and decreasing the ability of the intrinsic foot muscle to lengthen and shorten.
 Other back injuries can cause inhibition of your Gluteals, or even something as common as sitting for extended periods of time can lead to tight hips and cause your feet to turn out.